 The little snacks feature seasonal vegetables as well as fresh seafood.
 Bacari’s specialise in different types of cicchetti and the dishes represent the culinary heritage of the city.
 Whether it is fresh fish, meats or cheeses, you will be able to taste one culinary highlight after another.

-Crostini is a popular small bite, with endless toppings to choose from.
-Another local favourite is sarde in soar, meaning sardines with flavour.
+Crostini is a popular small bite in Venice, with endless toppings to choose from.
+You can find so much flavour within one Crostini, it’s amazing!
+For our seafood lovers, another local favourite is sarde in soar, meaning sardines with flavour.

 If the night is still young, you might want to pace yourself and save a bit of money by choosing vegetarian options, as they tend to be cheaper.
 And breadsticks are usually free.

 In a stark contrast to a Spanish tapas crawl, proceedings in Venice start after work around 6pm.
 Bars don’t open too late and the cicchetti selection dwindles as the night goes on.
-Most bars aren’t open on Sundays.
+Most bars aren’t open on Sundays so you’ll need to make the most of the bars on a Saturday.

 Here is a little list of bacari that we recommend and will help you decide where to go and try the local cuisine.
-We have included the Google map reference too.
+We have included the Google map reference below for you to visit for yourself.

 Osteria Ca’ d’Oro (Cannaregio 3912, Ramo Ca’ d’Oro)